The Ultimate Guide To Working Out At Home

 Superman

 - Bring yourself to a lying position on a comfortable surface.
-Make sure you are lying face

-- Extend your arms in front of you.
-Your legs will be straight behind
+Make sure you are lying face - Extend your arms in front of you.

-- Hold this pose for at least two
+Lift your feet as high as you - Hold this pose for at least two

 - Slowly return to the starting position but do not allow your arms and legs to rest on the